watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

          - "3000:3000"
    ```

-   Press the Escape key and type ":wq" and then press the Enter key to save and close the file.
+   Press the Escape key and type `:wq` and then press the Enter key to save and close the file.

    ```text
    <Esc>